Written By Pravin Mehta

 6. Sorting, Categorization, and Processing

 This area defines the requirement for assessing, organizing, and categorizing the electronic equipment as per the R2 Equipment Categorization reference.
-An R2 Facility is required to develop and maintain a process document in order to conduct sorting and categorization of electronic equipment before it gets processed.
+An R2 Facility is required to develop and maintain a process document in order to conduct the sorting and categorization of electronic equipment before it gets processed.
 It also requires defining of instructions and criteria considering if the components can be reused basis their physical conditions and functionality.

 7. Data Security

-This R2 Facility is required to maintain high standards of data security by ensuring the high levels of security and sanitization of all data storage devices based on the device type and data sensitivity.
-Meeting the R2v3 “Data Security” requirement is crucial for attaining safe and compliant data destruction outcomes.
+This R2 Facility is required to maintain high standards of data security by ensuring high levels of security and sanitization of all data storage devices based on the device type and data sensitivity.
+Meeting the R2v3 "Data Security" requirement is crucial for attaining safe and compliant data destruction outcomes.
 And therefore, the requirement is a critical consideration area for ITAD companies wanting to scale up their practices and attain compliance in line with R2 version 3.
 In a later section, we cover the R2v3 Data Security requirement, including critical updates that impact ITAD operations.

 8. Focus Materials

-This requirement is concerned with the management of on-site processes and hiring of e-recycling vendors to ensure that the focus material passing through the facility does not affect the health and safety of workers, the public, and the environment.
+This requirement is concerned with the management of on-site processes and the hiring of e-recycling vendors to ensure that the focus material passing through the facility does not affect the health and safety of workers, the public, and the environment.

 9. Facility Requirements